 The Government Announced Tourist Incentive Coupon

 Just a few days back, Uttarakhand Government had come up with this fantastic initiative called Tourist Incentive Coupon under which tourists visiting Uttrakhand would be offered ₹1000 for their accommodation.
 The offer was announced in an attempt to lure back tourists to the famous hill stations like Nainital and Mussoorie.

 Hotels In Uttarakhand To Provide COVID-19 Testing Facilities

 The guidelines also mentioned that hotels could tie-up with private labs to provide Covid-19 testing at the hotels.
-However, the hotels will have to ensure that before tourists are allowed to check-in, their Covid-19 test has been done.
 If anyone is found Covid-19 positive, then the hotel management will inform the district administration immediately.